 1294, Sir Alan Fitz Roland involved in the chaining of persons that fled to the church for sanctuary [Alan was execommunicated for his part in the incident, but was later absolved of the crime.]

-(S) Aston Rowant, A History of the County of Oxford: V8: 1964.
-(S) History of the County of Buckingham, V3, 1925.
+(S) A Hist. of the Co. of Oxford: V8: 1964, Aston Rowant.
+(S) Hist. of the Co. of Buckingham, V3, 1925.
 (S) Early Yorkshire Charters, V5, Honor of Richmond, Pt2, Farrer, 2013, P94.

-Children of Alan and ?:
+Child of Alan and ?:

 i.
-Roland Fitz Alan, born ? in Aston, England.
+Roland Fitz Alan, born ~1265 in Aston, Oxfordshire, England.